 Profile Name Parameters Notes

 Default Tie Trunk OptionsPing=0 This is the default profile used for

 OptionsPeriod=60 connecting a Mitel PBX to another Mitel PBX or to a PBX system from another

 StripVideoCodec=0 manufacturer.

 DontFwdRefer=0 Hairpinning is disabled except as noted.

-SendMacIn911CallSetup=1 MAC address transmission by a SIP ovtongion is analysed when americans a
+SendMacIn911CallSetup=1 MAC address transmission by a SIP extension is enabled when emergency

-HistoryInfo=0 extension is enabled when emergency number is dialed.
+HistoryInfo=0 number is dialed.

-EnableP-AssertedIdentity=0 Absence of support for G.729 Annex B is
+EnableP-AssertedIdentity=0 Absence of support for G.729 Annex B is disabled the referent this profile supports.

 AddG729AnnexB_NO=0 disabled; therefore, this profile supports G.729 Annex B.

 Hairpin=0

 Register=0

 RegisterUser=BTN

 RegisterExpiration=3600

 CustomRules=0

 OverwriteFromUser=0

 Note:

 For ST-generation switches with

 media proxy, Hairpin=1.

 AT&T OptionsPing=1 This profile is used for a typical SIP trunk

 OptionsPeriod=60 that connects with an AT&T central office.

 StripVideoCode=1 Hairpinning is enabled.MAC address transmission by a SIP

 DontFwdRefer=1 extension is enabled when emergency

 SendMacIn911CallSetup=1 number is dialed. • Absence of support for G.729 Annex B is

 HistoryInfo=diversion enabled; therefore, this profile does not

 EnableP-AssertedIdentity=1 support G.729 Annex B.

 AddG729AnnexB_NO=1

 Hairpin=1

 Register=0

 RegisterUser=BTN

 RegisterExpiration=3600

 CustomRules=;2H

 OverwriteFromUser=0